Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Introduction

-Because \ac{defi} protocols are \emph{parametrized}, a governance process is generally needed to adjust protocol parameters~\cite{ekal2022defi,mohan2022voting,kiayias2022sok}.
-As an example, updating the collateral factor for a lending pool or changing a protocol's fee scheme is a governance process.
-As a norm, proposals on protocol changes are first posted on the protocol's forum, where they are discussed by the community.
-The decision of whether or not adopting a particular proposal is generally subjected to a vote by holders of the governance tokens of the appropriate protocol and voting is done in the open~\citep{barbereau2022defi} on platforms such as snapshot (snapshot.org) and Tally (tally.xyz).
+Commonly, the adjustment of protocol parameters is determined through a governance process ~\cite{ekal2022defi,mohan2022voting,kiayias2022sok}.
+A proposal on such an adjustment is first posted on the protocol's forum, where the community forming the protocol's \ac{dao} voice their opinion.
+The decision of whether or not to adopt a particular proposal is generally subject to a vote by holders of the governance tokens of the corresponding protocol \cite{Xu2022FromMarket}.
+Voting can be done directly in the protocol's own governance forum, which typically employs single-choice voting, and/or on open platforms such as Snapshot (snapshot.org) and Tally (tally.xyz) where more sophisticated voting mechanisms such as weighted voting or quadratic voting can be supported \cite{snapshot2023}.

-As an example, \autoref{fig:aave-board} exhibits an governance proposal.
-On 3 Jan 2021, a community member posted on the AAVE (the protocol) governance forum proposing to increase the liquidation threshold---one of the risk parameters---for the AAVE (the underlying token) market.
-The person justified his proposal by quoting the price performance of the AAVE token compared to a reference token LINK.
-The discussion of this specific thread lasted three weeks, eventually resulting in the rejection of the proposal.
+\paragraph{Motivation} In recent years, \ac{defi} governance forums have witnessed increased activity, particularly on risk-related matters, reflecting the community's growing recognition of the importance of \ac{defi} governance (see Appendix~\ref{app:proposal}).
+Unfortunately, the protocol's core team often holds a significant portion of governance tokens~\cite{Cousaert2022Token-BasedBlockchain} and assumes responsibility for post-voting execution, defeating the purpose of decentralized voting.
+In addition, the current governance process---comprising observing/ideation, proposing, discussion, voting, and eventual abortion/implementation---is labor-intensive and time-consuming.
+As an example, \autoref{fig:aave-board} exhibits a governance proposal on the Aave (the protocol) governance forum suggesting to increase the {\em liquidation threshold} for the AAVE (the underlying token) market.
+The person justified their proposal by quoting the price performance of the AAVE token compared to a reference token LINK.
+The discussion of this thread lasted almost three weeks---from 3rd to 21st of January 2021, eventually resulting in the rejection of the proposal.
+This lack of agility inherent to the lengthy governance procedure is especially problematic in the rapidly evolving and volatile crypto market.
+As demonstrated in Appendix~\ref{sec:aave-markets}, Aave risk parameters often remain unchanged even amid significant fluctuations in key market indicators such as price volatility, trading volume, and utilization ratio (borrow over supply).

-\autoref{fig:aavegovposts} shows the occurrences of forum posts under various categories, totalling 1,110 posts since July 2020 until April 2023.
-The discussion on smart-contract-level adjustment---e.g., value of risk parameters, or acceptance or depreciation of an asset as collateral---is typically under \enquote{Governance} and \enquote{Risk}, two of the most active main categories.
-Evidently from \autoref{fig:aavegovposts}, the governance forum, especially the above-mentioned two categories, has been increasingly used during the past year, indicating the growing significance in \ac{defi} governance perceived by the community.